-|Photo by Ben Prepelka
+|Photos by Ben Prepelka

-After driving through the White Mountains it's easy to see why New Hampshire is called the Granite State.
-The most visible evidence is found in the granite outcroppings on many mountainsides.
+After sightseers take their first scenic drive through the White Mountains, they quickly find out why New Hampshire is called the Granite State.
+The most visible evidence is found in the granite outcroppings on many mountainsides and highway cuts.
 More proof is seen from Route 16 as it follows along this beautiful stretch of the Ellis River.
-Here, tons of granite boulders are seen littered up and down the streambed.
-The Ellis River begins its southerly journey on the eastern slope of Mount Washington, passes down the Crystal Cascade and cuts through Pinkham Notch.
-There at the Notch, the Ellis drops over Glen Ellis Falls and continues through the peaceful village of Jackson.
-Here, the picturesque, 133 year old Honeymoon Bridge crosses the Ellis, and still supports light traffic.
+Here, tons of granite boulders are seen littered all along the streambed.
+From the highest peak in the White Mountains, the Ellis River begins its southerly journey on the eastern slope of Mount Washington, passing down the Crystal Cascade and cutting through Pinkham Notch.
+There at the Notch, the Ellis drops over Glen Ellis Falls, then continues through the peaceful village of Jackson.
+Here, the picturesque 138 year old Honeymoon Bridge crosses the Ellis, and still supports light traffic.

-Copyright © 2009 Benjamin Prepelka
+Copyright © 2009-14 Benjamin Prepelka

 All Rights Reserved